matthewdeancooper/stanford_cs299/README.md

 ## Explanation

 1. In the spirit of the Stanford honour code, full solutions are not provided in this repository.
-Rather, *solutions* to written problems will contain important observations which sketch the right direction - the rest is *just* algebra.
+Rather, only code *solutions* are pushed - the rest is *just* algebra.
    Therefore, this repository is designed to serve as a blueprint cf. a walk-through.
 Why?

 <p><img